-- Complete necessary forms for field placement agencies prior to acceptance of any field placement student(s). - Inform field coordinator and/or student about agency compliance requirements needed to initiate and maintain the placement's learning experience, including but not limited to tests, examinations, vaccinations, background checks, and/or drug screenings by the student. - Attend field orientation and training opportunities provided by the social work program. - Interpret the role of the field practicum student to the agency staff. - Provide student with a thorough orientation to the agency, including, but not limited to the agency's policies and procedures, confidentiality standards, and safety protocols. - Schedule time to allow for weekly supervision of the student -at a minimum of one hour each week-in order to give feedback and an evaluation of progress. - Provide input to the student's learning contract and monitor target task completion.
+Complete necessary forms for field placement agencies prior to acceptance of any field placement student(s).

-- Complete mid-term and final evaluation of student(s) in a timely manner to aid in evaluating student learning.
-Assessment survey links are provided by the field coordinator. - Review time sheet form weekly and provide verification of review and accuracy by signing the respective form. - Select and monitor cases, 3 minimally, that will serve to incorporate classroom learning with practice through the various systems (e.g. individual, family, small groups, community, and organizations) and levels of practice. - Contact field coordinator concerning any significant barriers in students' ability to effectively work with client system. - Model professional, safe, and ethical behavior for the student(s). - Comply with the University's commitment to non-discrimination and anti-harassment. - Report any professional, safety, or ethical concerns regarding the student to the field coordinator. - Safeguard confidentiality of records and information pertaining to the field student(s). - Be intentional about helping the student(s) connect the theoretical and conceptional contributions of the classroom and field settings.
+- Inform field coordinator and/or student about agency compliance requirements needed to initiate and maintain the placement's learning experience, including but not limited to tests, examinations, vaccinations, background checks, and/or drug screenings by the student. - Attend field orientation and training opportunities provided by the social work program. - Interpret the role of the field practicum student to the agency staff. - Provide student with a thorough orientation to the agency, including, but not limited to the agency's policies and procedures, confidentiality standards, and safety protocols. - Schedule time to allow for weekly supervision of the student -at a minimum of one hour each week-in order to give feedback and an evaluation of progress. - Provide input to the student's learning contract and monitor target task completion. - Complete mid-term and final evaluation of student(s) in a timely manner to aid in evaluating student learning.
+Assessment survey links are provided by the field coordinator. - Review time sheet form weekly and provide verification of review and accuracy by signing the respective form. - Select and monitor cases, 3 minimally, that will serve to incorporate classroom learning with practice through the various systems (e.g. individual, family, small groups, community, and organizations) and levels of practice. - Contact field coordinator concerning any significant barriers in students' ability to effectively work with client system. - Model professional, safe, and ethical behavior for the student(s). - Model anti-racist and anti-oppressive practice and respect for diversity and difference. - Comply with the University's commitment to non-discrimination and anti-harassment. - Report any professional, safety, or ethical concerns regarding the student to the field coordinator. - Safeguard confidentiality of records and information pertaining to the field student(s). - Be intentional about helping the student(s) connect the theoretical and conceptual contributions of the classroom and field settings. - Promote and support professional self-care practices.